Gemini CLI — Getting Started (Enterprise)

 gemini auth status

-For non-interactive environments (CI/CD), use service account auth:
+For non-interactive environments (CI/CD):

 # Set up a service account at console.cloud.google.com